steverice/pagerduty-api-v2-deck/PITCHME.md

 <!--
 The most difficult part of maintaining an API is adapting to change.
 We need to strike a balance between building new and shiny things and preventing thrash for our developers.
 As consistency is one of the main tenants of our API, a big challenge was, and remains, keeping new development in line with the API goals without standing in the way of progress.
-Originally, we had an email list that we'd use to discuss new API changes.
+Originally, we had an email list that we’d use to discuss new API changes.
 It was common knowledge among the engineers that if you wanted to make an API change, it would need to be proposed to the email group where our API Czar sat.
 But this was slow, cumbersome, and difficult to make sure the right discussion happened and translated into the proper course of action.
 -->

 #VSLIDE?gist=2109c70ecff5b71d8bc0a072760b03fe